Corbridge Roman Town

 The 1st-century fort was rebuilt several times over the following century, and was subsequently used to house troops during the building of Hadrian's Wall, approximately 2 miles to the north.

 In AD 105 the fort burned to the ground, possibly after an attack by northern tribes.
 It was rebuilt to form part of the Stanegate line of fortifications across the Roman frontier.
 Corbridge served as a supply base for Antoninus Pius' invasion of Scotland, due to its location on the major north-south route known as Dere Street.

 The Romans rebuilt the original timber bridge across the Tyne around AD 160.
-During the following decade the 20th and 6th legions were stationed at Corbridge.
+During the following decade, the 20th and 6th legions were stationed at Corbridge.
 The legions helped garrison the forts along Hadrian's Wall and north along Dere Street.
-Corbridge acted as a major supply base and market area for the norther fringes of Roman territory.
+Corbridge acted as a major supply base and market area for the northern fringes of Roman territory.

 The westernmost granaries are the best-preserved in Britain, complete with underfloor ventilation and raised flooring.
 Near the granaries was a large public fountain, fed by an aqueduct.
 You can still see the settling tank for the water and the aqueduct channel that brought water to the fountain.

 From the late 2nd century a large town grew up around the fort, with shops, townhouses, and communal baths.
 By the 3rd century Corbridge was a 'civitas'; a self-governing administrative unit.
 As the town grew in importance the military presence declined.
 As late as AD 370 the main street through the town was rebuilt.

 The town continued in use until the departure of the Romans from Britain in the early 5th century then was quickly abandoned.
 A Saxon settlement was established to the east around AD 670.
 The Saxons robbed stones from the Roman site for centuries, and Roman stones were used to build St Wilfrid's church in Hexham.